 Das Schiff operiert unter höchsten Sicherheitsstandards, z.B. wird mit einem ENOS-Sicherheitssystem getaucht.
 Zwei schnelle 6 m Tauchboote mit je 90 PS stehen für Tauchausfahrten bereit.
-Getaucht wird mit 12 + 15 L. Aluflaschen (DIN/INT) bis zu 3 Mal täglich (32 % Nitrox gratis), plus Nachttauchgänge.
+Getaucht wird mit 12 + 15 L. Aluflaschen (DIN/INT) bis zu 3 Mal täglich (32 % Nitrox optional), plus Nachttauchgänge.

 Ein separater Kameraraum bietet genügend Stauraum und Lademöglichkeiten (220 V. Eurosteckdosen) für elektronische Geräte.
 Spülbecken für Kameras und Lampen sind vorhanden.
 Im Tauchbereich gibt es 2 Warmwasserduschen.

 Um die Gäste kümmert sich eine professionelle 15-köpfige Crew, darunter 2 Köche, 2 Tauchguides und ein italienischer Cruise Director, der auch Tauchlehrer ist.
 Sprachen an Bord: Englisch, Französisch, Italienisch, Spanisch und Indonesisch.